OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/order.md

 ---
 title: order
-description: How to create an order, set unit and price, and understanding of long and short position in order request.
+description: "How to create an order, set unit and price, and understanding of long" and short position in order request.
 Also, guides on setting the price for a limit order.
 keywords: